Where to Find Epic Summer Fun in Virginia

 The Shenandoah River.
 Jonathan Kozowyk Photo.
 Courtesy of Virginia Tourism Corporation.

-For those who crave a splash of adrenaline, Virginia’s rivers deliver thrilling whitewater adventures.
-Whether you choose the scenic South Fork of the Shenandoah River or the rapids of the Upper James River Water Trail, a day on the water is guaranteed to be exhilarating.
-Paddle through exciting Class III and IV rapids, navigate rocky drops, and enjoy the refreshing spray of the river on a hot summer day.
-If you prefer a more laid-back experience, both rivers also offer calmer stretches perfect for lazy tubing or gentle kayaking.
-It is the ultimate way to cool off, get active, and connect with Virginia’s vibrant waterways.
+For a splash of adrenaline, Shenandoah Valley rivers deliver.
+Whether you choose the South Fork of the Shenandoah River or the rapids of the Upper James River Water Trail, a day on the water is guaranteed to be better than a day in the office.
+Paddle through exciting Class III and IV rapids, navigate rocky drop-offs, and relish the river spray on a hot summer day.
+If you prefer a more laid-back experience, both rivers also offer calmer stretches for lazy tubing.

 Prices vary by outfitter and trip type.
 On the James River (e.g., Twin River Outfitters), tubing starts at $19 per person and kayaking is from $46 per person.
 On the Shenandoah River (e.g., Front Royal Outdoors), tubing starts at $32 per tube, and rafting/kayaking starts at $41 per vessel.